Respiratory protection

 What are fit tests and how do I register for one?

-Respirator fit testing ensures the respirator is a good fit for your facial structure.
-Respirator fit is affected by scarring, dental work, surgery, weight loss, facial hair.
-The respirator fit testing session will also ensure individuals are competent at putting on their respirator.
+Respirator fit testing is a quantitative or qualitative test to ensure the respirator is a good fit for your facial structure.
+Respirator fit can be affected by scarring, dental work, surgery, weight loss, facial hair, etc. A respirator fit test session will also ensure individuals are competent at donning and doffing their respirator as well as performing positive and negative pressure checks.

-Respirator fit testing is required prior to the first use of your respirator and annually thereafter, as required by WorkSafeBC regulations.
+Respirator fit testing is required prior to the first use of your respirator and every 12 months thereafter, as outlined by the WorkSafeBC OHSR.
+Respirator fit testing is also needed in the following situations:

 Safety & Risk Services performs respirator fit testing.
 If there is an occupational requirement to wear a respirator for your work/job tasks, go to UBC Workplace Learning (WPL) to book a test.